 Benefits of Worm Tea

 Worm tea and compost is excellent for a garden.
 Pete uses worm tea as a foliar spray and compost tea as a field spray.
-There are many, many uses for worm tea.
 Here are a few ways to use worm tea to grow healthy fruits and vegetables:

 - Use worm tea as an inoculant for potting soil.
 The nutrients in worm tea help seedlings grow strong.
 It is suggested that inoculation should be done two weeks before you plant your seedling.

 - Worm tea also helps recover polluted soil.
-If you repeat the worm tea applications, the microbes will convert and metabolize organic and inorganic chemicals.
+If you add worm tea repeatedly, microbes in the soil will convert and metabolize organic and inorganic chemicals.
 The worm tea will help sequester the heavy metals found in chemicals.

-- Sometimes lawns can become sterile due to chemical treatment.
-Worm tea will repopulate the soil with microbes, enrich the roots and break down the thatch turning it into food for grass.
+- Sometimes lawns become sterile due to chemical treatment.
+Worm tea will repopulate the soil with microbes, enrich the roots, and break down the thatch, turning it into food for grass.

-- During hot summer days, worm tea can help retain water in soil.
+- During hot summer days, worm tea can help soil retain water.

 - If you decide to use worm tea as a foliar spray, it will help your plants produce more foliage and larger stems.
 This greatly helps plants that are lacking enough sun.

-- You may also add worm tea to a compost pile to speed-up the break-down process.
+- You may also add worm tea to a compost pile to accelerate decomposition.

-By using worm tea, you can help the environment by reducing and even eliminating the use of chemical fertilizers that can cause water pollution.
+By using worm tea, you can help the environment by reducing and even eliminating the use of chemical fertilizers that cause water pollution.
 Studies show an average American family produces a ton of waste each year.
-The estimate is 1/3 or ½ of household waste is organic matter (kitchen waste).
-If you vermicompost, you will reduce the amount of organic matter that ends up in landfills, help mitigate global warming and make nitrogen-rich organic fertilizer and worm tea for yourself.
+1/3 to ½ of household waste is estimated to be organic matter (kitchen waste).
+By vermicomposting, you reduce the amount of organic matter that ends up in landfills, help mitigate global warming, and make nitrogen-rich organic fertilizer and worm tea for yourself.
 Vermicomposting is nature’s way of completing the recycling loop.
-If you are interested in learning about “the circle of life…the circle of rot” please refer to our March 2003 newsletter for a discussion of why you should compost, how this is improves healthy soil, which in turn creates healthy vibrant plant life.

 Things to Consider:

 Recent research brings up concerns about the presence of pathogens in compost tea.
 When compost tea is used as a foliar (leaf) spray on food crops, pathogens may be transmitted to humans.
-The following are some guidelines to follow when creating or using leachate and/or compost tea in your garden to promote safe practices: • Use potable water when diluting.
+Follow these guidelines to avoid pathogens:

 When using leachate:

 - Use only as a soil drench.
-Given leachate may have been produced from unfinished compost or vermicompost, it is not recommend for use in foliar applications.
+Given that some leachate is produced from unfinished compost or vermicompost, it is not recommended for use in foliar, or leaf, application.